-Participants were recruited from Greater Glasgow in recruiters.
-Potential participants were identified by greeniters through a combination of street intercepts.
+Participants were recruited through independent professional market research recruiters.
+Potential participants were identified by a combination of door knocking and street intercepts.
 For those who expressed an interest in participating, eligibility was assessed using a structured recruitment questionnaire.
-If they met the inclusion criteria, the recruiter provided participants with an information sheet outlining the research, what participation would involve and that it was voluntary.
+If they met the inclusion criteria, participants were provided with an information sheet outlining the research, what participation would involve and that it was voluntary.
 Participants were given the opportunity to ask questions and informed of their right to withdraw from the study at any time.
-The recruiters obtained written informed consent from all participants and parental consent from those aged 12-17 prior to the start of the study.
+Written informed consent was obtained from all participants and parental consent from those aged 12-17.
 Participants received a small cash incentive for taking part.
+The study received ethical approval from the University of Stirling's Marketing Retail Division Ethics Committee.

-Sample composition of focus groups: number, age, social grade and smoking status
+Table 1: Sample composition of focus groups: number, age, social grade and smoking status

-Group Number Age Social grade Smoking status
+Group Number Age Social Smoking status

+Grade

 1 6 15-17 C2DE Occasional

 2 6 15-17 C2DE Non-smokers

 3 6 18-24 ABC1 Occasional

 4 6 12-14 ABC1 Non-smokers

 5 7 15-17 ABC1 Non-smokers

 6 7 18-24 ABC1 Non-smokers

 7 6 12-14 C2DE Non-smokers

 8 6 12-14 C2DE Non-smokers

 9 6 12-14 ABC1 Non-smokers

 10 6 15-17 ABC1 Occasional

 11 6 18-24 C2DE Non-smokers

 12 7 18-24 C2DE Occasional